ionic-team/ionic-angular-standalone-codemods/README.md

-# Turborepo starter
+# Ionic Migrate

-This is an official starter Turborepo.
+This is a migration utility for Ionic Framework projects.

 ## Using this example